-The authors wish to thank from M.L Bordenave for many fruitful discussions, critical and helpful comments and reviewing an earlier draft of manuscript.
-Thanks from Hormoz Ghalavand, National Iranian South Oil Company, for providing the oil samples, Shahid Beheshti University, Tehran, Chamran University, Ahwaz, University of Aberdeen, U.K. and Kharazmi University for their support and equipments.
+The authors wish to thank M.L Bordenave for many fruitful discussions, critical and helpful comments and reviewing an earlier draft of manuscript.
+We also wish to thank Hormoz Ghalavand, National Iranian South Oil Company, for providing the oil samples and support provided by Shahid Beheshti University, Tehran, Chamran University, Ahwaz.
+The work depended on support provided by technical staff at the University of Aberdeen, U.K. and Kharazmi University.
+The work was much improved by reviews and comments provided by anonymous reviewers.

 References